-Congratulations!
-You’ve decided to become a cam model!
+So you’ve decided to become a cam girl…

-In this cam show setup feature, we’ve pulled together a complete checklist of all the essential equipment, accessories, tools and toys that you will need to make your cam broadcasts a complete success.
+We’ve pulled together a complete checklist of all the equipment, accessories, tools and toys that you will need to make your cam broadcasts a success.

 Making yourself a sticky cam girl has as much to do with your set-up as it does your personality and broadcast techniques.